By Alexandra Macqueen • Published August 1, 2023 • 5 Min Read

 Finding the right protection for your loan, mortgage or credit card payments is important.
-Step one is to understand what options are available so that you make the best choice for you.
+Step one is to understand what options are available so that you make the best choice that works for you.

 Borrowing money, whether it’s a mortgage, loan, line of credit, or a credit card can be fulfilling yet overwhelming.
 On one hand you have access to the money that you need and on the other hand you have taken on the responsibility of repaying that debt.
 But what would happen if you couldn’t work?
-Would you be able to make your payments?
+Would you be able to continue making your payments?
 One option to consider is creditor insurance, which can help make your payments when you can’t.
-Before you decide to get creditor insurance, it’s a good idea to understand what it is, what it does, and whether it fits in your budget.
+Before you decide to get creditor insurance, it’s a good idea to understand what it is, how it can help, and whether it fits in your budget.

 What is Creditor Insurance?